Should You Use Ellevest? (Or Betterment, Wealthfront, Wealthsimple, etc)

 A retirement target-date fund will both rebalance your funds and move you into a more “conservative” (bond-heavy) allocation over time.
 So basically, the same exact services a robo-advisor charges for, but for little/no additional cost.

-So, if you want a one-stop option that offers low-cost index funds, doesn’t charge an additional fee, and takes care of itself (annually and over the long-term), then a target date fund might be your silver bullet.
+So, if you want a one-stop option that offers low-cost index funds, charges a very minimal additional fee, and takes care of itself (annually and over the long-term), then a target date fund might be your silver bullet.

 That said, not all retirement target date funds are created equal!!
-Some are funds that hold more expensive managed funds, and some are funds that hold index funds (like Vanguard) and do not charge extra beyond the (low) expense ratios of the underlying funds.
+Some are funds that hold more expensive managed funds, and some are funds that hold index funds (like Vanguard) and charge very little extra beyond the (low) expense ratios of the underlying funds.
 If you go this route, know what kinds of funds are inside your retirement target date fund!

 4. Less control